acdh-oeaw/pressmint-OCR-AI-evaluation/README.md

 The following is a list of all configurations and parameters of the evaluated models.

+Their respective inference outputs are found at [./data/texts/](./data/texts/) respective their workflow name.

 ### anno

 This is the only "OCR workflow" that was not executed by us, but provided by